Sunday, February 3, 2013

 Social Media, Background Checks and Company Policy: The Good, the Bad and the Ugly!
 Part 2

-Social Media Policy and the Law is a “hot button” issue for 2013.
 Many companies have social media policies that are outdated or non-existent.
 Keeping up with the ever-changing “social media world” is a challenge.

 The National Labor Relation Board (NLRB) is suspect of any social media policy that is too broad and far-reaching.
-It has filed complaints on behalf of employes when that policy is perceived to stifle free communication.
+It has filed complaints on behalf of employees when that policy is perceived to stifle free communication.
 Current thinking is that the use of social media is equivalent to the “water cooler” conversations of the past, and subject to the same protection.

 Because of this, a company’s social media policy needs to be written carefully.

-When drafting a Social Media Policy, Keep in Mind these 5 Points: (and remember, the Policy needs to adhere to all established privacy laws and NLRB Guidelines)
+(and remember, the Policy needs to adhere to all established privacy laws and NLRB Guidelines)

 • Write a Policy Dedicated to Social Media